 Have you ever seen one of those delicately-placed rock pyramids that stand strong and stay stable when they appear as if they shouldn't?

-It’s a mystery just how they remain perfectly balanced.
-It is also a mystery as to why just looking at these anomalies somehow instantly makes one feel zen.
-That’s neither here nor there, however, it is worth mentioning that the renowned web stack, LAMP Stack, is quite similar to those zen piles of rocks.
-Each of the four technologies comprising LAMP Stack work together famously, one balancing (or running, rather) on top of the other.
+It's a mystery just how they remain perfectly balanced.
+It is also a mystery why just looking at these anomalies somehow instantly makes one feel zen.
+That's neither here nor there.
+However, it is worth mentioning that the renowned web stack, LAMP Stack, is quite similar to those zen piles of rocks.
+Each of the four technologies comprising LAMP Stack work together famously, balancing (or running, instead) on top of the other.

 The 'LAMP' in LAMP Stack is an acronym for Linux, Apache, MySQL, and PHP.

-All four of these software ‘rocks’ are open-source, AKA free!
-No fees associated with licensing or anything of the sort is involved when one uses LAMP Stack.
-LAMP Stack is a great tool for developers, as it makes it much more convenient to create applications and websites.
+All four of these software 'rocks' are open-source, AKA free!
+No fees associated with licensing or anything of the sort are involved when one uses LAMP Stack.
+LAMP Stack is an excellent tool for developers, as it makes it much more convenient to create applications and websites.
 This web stack is kind of like a time-saving detour that cuts corners by lumping complementary software components into one jumbo package.

-For the purposes of this blog post, we will try to imagine LAMP Stack as one of those stacks of rocks balancing on one another with ease.
-These ‘rocks’ are often referred to as ‘layers,’ but in good ole Hostwinds fashion, we’re going to mix it up a bit.
+For this blog post, we will try to imagine LAMP Stack as one of those stacks of rocks balancing on one another with ease.
+These 'rocks' are often referred to as 'layers,' but in good ole Hostwinds fashion, we're going to mix it up a bit.

 Hence, zen rocks.

-LAMP Stack is very customizable, which makes it attractive because you don’t technically have to use all four technologies.
-Rather, you can swap out one or two alternatives depending on what you need.
-We’ll discuss that more in a bit, but first, an important note.
+LAMP Stack is very customizable, making it attractive because you don't technically have to use all four technologies.
+Instead, you can swap out one or two alternatives depending on what you need.
+We'll discuss that more in a bit, but first, an important note.

 ANOTHER IMPORTANT NOTE: LAMP Stack happens to be a 1-click install option available to add to a cloud server or VPS in the Hostwinds Cloud Portal!
-This blog piece includes a quick bonus tutorial as to how to install LAMP Stack on a cloud server or VPS.
+This blog piece includes a quick bonus tutorial on installing LAMP Stack on a cloud server or VPS.